Puneet-Jain-18/3D-Packing/README.md

 currently it follows layer in layer and shelf based approach to assign places to the objects.

+Whole program follow layer in layer approach.<br />
+ie, no new layer is started until one layer is complete witin a pallet. once the above layer has started filling, items could not be added to lower layers.

 # to run this program
 1. install node js on your system from site : https://nodejs.org/en/
 2. go to terminal clone this repository.